-To foster relationships with parents/guardians that encourage the home and school to work together to establish and achieve common educational goals for students, the Superintendent and the professional staff will:

-1. Consult with and encourage parents/guardians to share in school planning and in setting objectives and evaluating programs.

-2. Help parents/guardians understand the educational process and their role in promoting it.

-3. Provide for parent/guardian understanding of school operations.

-4. Provide opportunities for parents/guardians to be informed of their child's development and the criteria for its measurement.

-To accomplish the above and to enhance communications between parents/guardians and school officials, the Committee encourages the maintenance of formal parent organizations, including booster organizations, at each school building.
+To enhance communications between parents/guardians and school officials, the Committee encourages the maintenance of formal parent organizations, including booster organizations, at each school building.
 For this purpose, the Committee will officially recognize parent organizations.
 These procedures will be observed:

 Organizations will be officially recognized upon request by the building Principal who will file a copy of the organizational papers with the Superintendent.